Errrneist/AIARG-UWKWT-Calibration-Driver/README.md

 #### Stage II: Framework Development
 * Update 20180322: There is a "Normal Beam.vi" File that demonstrates a big chunk of the program.
 * Update 20180323: Fixed a bug of connecting the axis of the plot to opposite side, and restructured the code.
-* Update 20180325: Fixed a small issue that the sample button does not latch.
+* Update 20180324: Fixed a small issue that the sample button does not latch.
-* Update 20180326: Project permitted by Boeing.
+* Update 20180325: Project permitted by Boeing.
 Determined future features to add.
 #### Stage III: Engineering Sample MK-I
+* Update 20180326: Engineering Sample MK-I released.
 * Update 20180327: Might need to rewrite the main framework to optimize performance.